RAN3D/unicast-definition/README.md

     };
   });

-  // #3 send a message to the whole network unicast.send(new MPingExample());
+  // #3 send a message to a random peer in the neigbhborhood unicast.send(new MPingExample());
 ```